The Dayton Foundation

 Overview

 The Dayton Foundation, established in 1921, is the region's oldest and largest community foundation, with over $1.3 billion in assets under management and more than 4,400 funds.
-In fiscal year 2023, the Foundation and its fund holders awarded a record-breaking $124.1 million in grants and scholarships.
-Since its founding, more than $1.5 billion has been awarded to charitable organizations locally and around the world.
-The Foundation serves as a trusted partner for individuals, families, companies, and organizations to fulfill their charitable goals while addressing critical community needs in the Greater Dayton region.
+The Foundation and its fund holders distribute grants and scholarships to charitable organisations locally and around the world.
+Since its founding, more than $1.5 billion has been awarded to charitable organisations.
+The Foundation serves as a trusted partner for individuals, families, companies, and organisations to fulfil their charitable goals while addressing critical community needs in the Greater Dayton region.
 Under the leadership of President Michael M. Parks, CFRE (since 2002), the Foundation has grown from $214 million in assets to become one of the top 4% of more than 800 community foundations nationwide.
 The Foundation operates under the tagline "We Help You Help Others" and manages over 3,700 separate funds, including discretionary grants, component funds, and donor-advised funds.

 Funding Priorities